jelly/jelly.github.com/_posts/2013-11-11-makepkg-template.markdown

 categories: archlinux pacman
 ---

 Since around March pacman's git repo has a new tool called makepkg-template created by Florian Pritz.
-Below is a description from man makepkg-template.
+Below is a description from man makepkg-template:
 *makepkg-template is a script to ease the work of maintaining multiple similar PKGBUILDs.
 It allows you to move most of the code from the PKGBUILD into a template file and uses markers to allow in-place updating of existing PKGBUILDs if the template has been changed.*
 With makepkg-template you can define a template file, which can replace parts of a PKGBUILD and keep them consistent.

 {% highlight bash %}

 build() {